Iamvivek-gupta/interview/system.Design.md

 # GraphQL

 GraphQL is a query language for APIs and It provides single endpoint to fetch and manupulate the data.
-It allows clients to request exactly the data they need, making APIs more efficient and flexible.
+It allows clients to request exactly the data they need, making APIs more flexible and efficient.
 This reduces over-fetching and under-fetching of data, improves performance, and provides a more intuitive and powerful way to work with APIs compared to traditional REST.

 # MicroService